 If most newsletters were honest.
 This isn’t your goal.

-In this article, we’ll cover the 4 steps—just 4—you need to take to start sending your newsletters.
+In this article, we’ll cover the 4 steps you need to take to start sending your newsletters.
 And make them so good that people can’t wait to read them.

-Here are the 4 steps to writing a newsletter.
+Here are the 4 steps to writing an email newsletter.

 - Decide what your newsletter is used for

 - Create a consistent newsletter format to follow